AdaCore/gnatstudio/docs/users_guide/extending.rst

   Specifies a group of command to be executed if the previous external command fails.
-Typically, this is used to parse the output of the command and fill the :guilabel:`Locations` window appropriately (see :ref:`Processing_the_tool_output`).
+Typically, this is used to parse the output of the command and fill the :guilabel:`Locations` view appropriately (see :ref:`Processing_the_tool_output`).

-  For example, the following action spawns an external tool and parses its output to the :guilabel:`Locations` window.
+  For example, the following action spawns an external tool and parses its output to the :guilabel:`Locations` view.
 It calls the automatic fixing tool if the external tool fails.

   You can use the %... and $... macros in this group of commands